Create a Killer Resume and Cover Letter

 1. Your Picture:

 As pretty or handsome as you may be, you should not include your picture on your resume unless you are a model or actor.
-You will not be evaluated based on your appearance, but rather your skillset and experience.
+You will not be evaluated based on your appearance, but rather on your skillset and experience.
 A photo on your resume will most likely lead to your resume being tossed.

 2. References:

-Best to leave references off of your resume and not include anything (or just indicate “References provided upon request”).
+It’s probably best to leave references off of your resume and not include anything (or just indicate “References provided upon request”).
 You may want to use different references depending on the job and company.
 You also may want to exclude certain references depending on the circumstances.
 Most important, is checking with references before you offer up their name, telephone number, and email address to ensure they are okay with providing a reference.
 Even if they’ve provided references in the past, there may be reasons why they are not willing to give a reference now.

 3. Grammar and Spelling: